uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 - ### Where can I learn more about Leganto?
     - Contact reserves [via email](mailto:libreserve) or by stopping by the circulation desk.
 Questions about or issues with Canvas should be direct to the [Center for Excellence in Teaching and Learning (CETL)](https://www.webpages.uidaho.edu/cetl/index.asp).

-## Scanning

-- ### What are the requirements for scans?
+- ### Scanning: What are the requirements for scans?
     - Scans are required to be clean and run through OCR software.
 If scans are not suitable for use, they will need to be re-done by Library staff.
 Staff will be in contact if the original text is needed for re-scanning.
-- ### How quickly will scans be processed?
+- ### Scanning: How quickly will scans be processed?
     Scanning will be done by order of receipt, within a week for articles/book chapters.
 Further information on Controlled Digital Lending scanning can be found in the CDL section of this FAQ.

-## Copyright

-- ### What do I need to know about copyright with reserves?
+- ### Copyright: What do I need to know about copyright with reserves?
     - Please [access our Copyright Guide](https://www.lib.uidaho.edu/copyright/guide.html), and direct any questions to the [reserves email](libreserve@uidaho.edu), or [Kristin Henrich](mailto:khenrich@uidaho.edu), the Copyright and Open Scholarship Librarian.
-- ### Why do I need written permission to use students' work or any unpublished work that is not my own?
+- ### Copyright: Why do I need written permission to use students' work or any unpublished work that is not my own?
     - The Family Educational Rights and Privacy Act of 1974 (FERPA) protects any use of student papers without their written permission.
 You can use the [Library's Student Materials Permission Form](https://www.lib.uidaho.edu/pdf/studentMaterialsPermission.pdf) to obtain this permission.

-## Controlled Digital Lending

-- ### What is Controlled Digital Lending and how does it work for reserves?
+- ### Controlled Digital Lending: What is Controlled Digital Lending and how does it work for reserves?
     - Controlled Digital Lending (CDL) is a way of providing digital access to books that are currently available only in a physical format, when the library is unable to find a licensing option for an existing e-book or e-resource.
 Library-owned books are scanned fully by staff and added to our catalog for use in reserves.
 Requests for CDL can be denied at the discretion of Library staff.
-- ### How much can I ask to be scanned for CDL?
+- ### Controlled Digital Lending: How much can I ask to be scanned for CDL?
     - No more than 2 books for a total of no more than 800 pages can be requested for CDL by an instructor in a semester.
 Condition of the book and ability of staff may affect if books are able to be scanned.
-- ### How long will CDL scanning take?
+- ### Controlled Digital Lending: How long will CDL scanning take?
     - Scanning will take **at least** two weeks.
 Due to the time it takes to scan CDL items, requests should be submitted as promptly as possible.
-- ### How do students access CDL items?
+- ### Controlled Digital Lending: How do students access CDL items?
     - CDL scans will be available in the corresponding course reading list hosted on [Leganto](https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists).
 Users must be logged in.
 Access is limited to one user for three hours; a waitlist is available if the resource is in use and users will be notified when it is available.
 ' %}